joelkab/ESBreview2.0/README.md

-ESB(Electric Skateboard Review) is an application where peopele with the intrest of Electric skate boards can share thier experience of buying an eletric Skateboard, useful tips or the topic itself.
+ESB(Electric Skateboard Review) is an application where peopele with the intrest of Electric skate boards can share their experience of buying an eletric Skateboard, useful tips or the topic itself.

 ## Features